Xilinx/XRT/src/runtime_src/doc/toc/platforms_partitions.rst

 User partition contains user compiled components like acceleration engines/compute kernels etc. It is loaded by xclmgmt driver on request by user.
 XRT provides API ``xclLoadXclBin()`` and command line utility ``xbutil program`` to help load xclbins.
 This allows users to dynamically swap the image running on User parition to meet their workload requirements.

 .. note::
-   Refer to :doc:`mailbox.main.rst` for detailed protocol used by xocl and xclmgmt drivers for loading Shell xsabin and User xclbin.
+   Refer to :doc:`mailbox.main` for detailed protocol used by xocl and xclmgmt drivers for loading Shell xsabin and User xclbin.